Home

 in Relationships Over 50

-Effective conflict management in relationships depends on how you view conflict itself.
+Effective conflict management in relationships depends both on the nature of the conflict and on how you experience conflict itself.

 This is really at the epicenter of the kinds of insight, acceptance, and keeping our eyes on what is important that can make all of our relationships in this last third or so of our lives more genuine and enjoyable.